JonCat1/Jon-Catanzano---Sample/README.md

 This story provides guidance that decision makers, solution architects, developers, and technicians can follow to model the services that are available in this sample API.
 For this reason, this story is written to be less technical.

-It only serves as a high-level guide for flows and should be consulted in tandem with the provided [Open API v3.x Specifications](https://swagger.io/specification/).
+It only serves as a high-level guide and this story should be consulted in tandem with the [Open API v3.x Specifications](https://swagger.io/specification/) for more details.

 (Note that API contracts aren't covered in this story).